GitJuski/Linux-servers/h3-GJ(In progress).md

 ![7](Screenshots/3/7.png)

-I decided to check if the default conf evokes any logs since I thought about the timestamps and realised that at that time I probably used the default conf instead of my own.
+I decided to check if the default conf evokes any logs since I thought about the timestamps on the logs and realised that at that time I probably used the default conf instead of my own.

 ![8](Screenshots/3/8.png)